KauzClay/docs-tap/bitnami-services/tutorials/working-with-bitnami-services.hbs.md

 In this diagram:

-- There are only two elements that require user input, which are creating a `ClassClaim` and creating a `Workload`.
-The workload is configured to refer to the class claim`.
+- There are two elements that require user input.
+These are creating a `ClassClaim` and creating a `Workload`.
+The workload is configured to refer to the class claim.

 - The life cycles of the `ClassClaim` and the `Workload` are separate.
   This allows you to update one without affecting the other.

 - The dynamic provisioning process is simplified.
-  This is intentional because Application Operators and Developers do not need to know about the inner workings and configurations of service instances.
+  This is intentional because application operators and developers do not need to know about the inner workings and configuration of service instances.

 ## <a id="procedure"></a> Procedure